-The idea is to keep your mulberry tree looking trim and uniform so it doesn’t have long and short strands.
+The idea is to keep your mulberry tree looking trimmed and uniform so it doesn’t have long and short strands.

-I also find that when I keep trimming our mulberry tree that it helps produce bigger mulberries throughout the season.
+When trimming our mulberry tree, I also find that it helps produce bigger mulberries throughout the season.

-I cut crossing branches to prevent disease and to stimulate growth when the mulberry tree is dormant.
+I cut crossing branches to prevent disease and stimulate growth when the mulberry tree is dormant.

 How To Make Easy Sugar-Free Mulberry Jam